giacbrd/SmartPipeline/docs/usage.rst

 If you intend to define stages that can run on multiple processes, please read :ref:`concurrency-section` about further, important details.

+Through :meth:`.Pipeline.append_stage` one can also define retry policy on some specific errors, (see method documentation for further details).

 Another method is :meth:`.Pipeline.append_stage_concurrently`, which allows to execute stages creation concurrently with other stages appending calls.
 Useful when long tasks must be executed at creation,